afelten-Anses/QuickPhylo/README.md

 Dependencies
 ============

-The script has been developped with python 2.7 (tested with 2.7.12)
+The script has been developed with python 2.7 (tested with 2.7.12)

 ## External dependencies